vaishnavikosuri/Study-on-npm-ecosystem/README.md

 # _Too many packages - Is it a real problem?_ - **A study on npm ecosystem**

 ## Description
-This repository contains Jupyter notebooks and data files used for an empirical study on the npm ecosystem.
-The study aims to investigate if the abundance of npm packages pose any threats to the stability and sustainability of the npm ecosystem by developing a threat score.
+This repository contains Jupyter notebooks and datasets used in an empirical study on the npm ecosystem.
+The primary objective of this project is to investigate whether the rapid and massive proliferation of npm packages poses threats to the stability and sustainability of the ecosystem.

+Through the analysis of over 30,000 npm packages, we conducted extensive exploratory data analysis (EDA) to gain a comprehensive understanding of package characteristics and lifecycle trends.

+A classification framework was developed to systematically categorize npm packages into the following categories:

+Dead

+Inactive

+Deprecated

+Trivial

+This categorization was based on predefined parameters and significant predictive features.
+Additionally, a threat score was devised to quantify potential risks within the ecosystem, helping to identify and prioritize problematic areas.

 ## Contents
 - **Analysis Notebooks**: Jupyter notebooks for conducting different analyses: